60 Second Lemon Law Assessment™

 Substantial defects often show up in the core components of your vehicle.
 Think about major mechanical systems where a failure isn’t just an inconvenience—it’s a dealbreaker.
 This includes persistent engine and transmission problems, like stalling, overheating, or rough shifting that the dealer just can’t seem to fix.
 It also covers critical safety systems, such as faulty brakes, steering that pulls to one side, or malfunctioning airbags.
 Electrical system failures are another huge category, from a battery that constantly dies to a navigation or infotainment system that repeatedly freezes.
 Even issues with the air conditioning or heating can qualify if they make the car unusable in certain climates.
 These are the kinds of problems that form the basis of many successful claims.

 Electric vehicles are amazing, but they come with their own unique set of potential factory defects.
 Since there’s no traditional engine or transmission, the problems look a little different but are no less substantial.
-The most common issues we see with EVs involve the battery, charging systems, and software.
+Some common issues with EVs involve the battery, charging systems, and software.
 This could mean a battery that fails to hold a charge or provides significantly less range than advertised.
 It could also be a car that won’t charge properly or has persistent software bugs that affect everything from the dashboard display to the vehicle’s ability to drive.
 These aren’t minor glitches; they are fundamental failures that are covered under state and federal lemon laws.

 Any issue that compromises your vehicle’s safety is taken very seriously under lemon laws.
 These are often the most straightforward types of claims because the danger is clear.
 Common examples include recurring problems with the brakes, steering, engine, or transmission.
 If your car’s steering pulls sharply to one side, the brakes fail to engage properly, or the engine cuts out while you’re on the highway, you’re dealing with a serious safety risk.
 These aren’t minor inconveniences; they are critical failures that could lead to an accident.
 Because of their severity, safety-related defects sometimes require fewer repair attempts to qualify for a claim under your state’s specific rules, like the Ohio Lemon Law.